AlexisZam/natural-language-inference/text_classification_on_glue.md

 out-of-memory errors.
 Set those three parameters, then the rest of the notebook should run smoothly.

-A 🤗 Transformers `Tokenizer` will tokenize the inputs (including converting the tokens to their corresponding IDs in the pretrained vocabulary) and put it in a format the model expects, as well as generate the other inputs that model requires.

 To do all of this, we instantiate our tokenizer with the `AutoTokenizer.from_pretrained` method, which will ensure: